Single-Member LLC to Multi-Member LLC: Everything You Need to Know

 Partners can take guaranteed payments that are deducted as a business expense as well as cash draws on their share of net profits, which are not deductible.
 Partners don't need to withhold payroll taxes but may need to make personal estimated income tax payments.

+When choosing what limited liability is appropriate for your business consult with an attorney or other trusted advisors.
+They can provide answers to your questions and help as guidance.
 If you need help with adding a new member to your single-member LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.